austinrivas/grav-nginx-docker-bootstrap/README.md

 # Grav | [README](grav/README.md) | [DOCS](https://learn.getgrav.org/)

-If you are using the admin plugin, you can simply Update Grav itself from the notice.
+If you are using the admin plugin, you can update Grav itself from the notice.

 You can click the Update button to update plugins and themes.
 If you don't see any updates, you can clear the GPM cache by clicking the Check for Updates button in the top-right.